Debate over the atomic bombings of Hiroshima and Nagasaki: Continuation of previous behavior

-American historian Gabriel Kolko said certain discussion regarding the moral dimension of the attacks is wrong-headed, given the fundamental moral decision had already been made:
+American historian Gabriel Kolko wrote that certain discussion regarding the moral dimension of the attacks is misguided given that the fundamental moral decision had already been made:

 During November 1944 American B-29s began their first incendiary bomb raids on Tokyo, and on 9 March 1945, wave upon wave dropped masses of small incendiaries containing an early version of napalm on the city's population—for they directed this assault against civilians.
 Soon small fires spread, connected, grew into a vast firestorm that sucked the oxygen out of the lower atmosphere.
 The bomb raid was a 'success' for the Americans; they killed 125,000 Japanese in one attack.
 The Allies bombed Hamburg and Dresden in the same manner, and Nagoya, Osaka, Kobe, and Tokyo again on May 24.
 The basic moral decision that the Americans had to make during the war was whether or not they would violate international law by indiscriminately attacking and destroying civilians, and they resolved that dilemma within the context of conventional weapons.
 Neither fanfare nor hesitation accompanied their choice, and in fact the atomic bomb used against Hiroshima was less lethal than massive fire bombing.
 The war had so brutalized the American leaders that burning vast numbers of civilians no longer posed a real predicament by the spring of 1945.
 Given the anticipated power of the atomic bomb, which was far less than that of fire bombing, no one expected small quantities of it to end the war.
 Only its technique was novel—nothing more.
 By June 1945 the mass destruction of civilians via strategic bombing did impress Stimson as something of a moral problem, but the thought no sooner arose than he forgot it, and in no appreciable manner did it shape American use of conventional or atomic bombs.
 "I did not want to have the United States get the reputation of outdoing Hitler in atrocities", he noted telling the President on June 6.
 There was another difficulty posed by mass conventional bombing, and that was its very success, a success that made the two modes of human destruction qualitatively identical in fact and in the minds of the American military.
 "I was a little fearful", Stimson told Truman, "that before we could get ready the Air Force might have Japan so thoroughly bombed out that the new weapon would not have a fair background to show its strength."
 To this the President "laughed and said he understood".